 Finally, many people financially plan a way out in advance of having a child.
 Just like saving for a wedding or a vacation, saving for a child can help you prepare for the added costs since having a baby is a new cost that isn’t likely to decrease much with the exception of paying for the actual birth.
 There will continue to be new costs for children as they age.

 Overall, having a baby can be both a joyous and life-changing experience.
 It’s amazing to embrace your newborn with loving arms, but you don’t want to break the bank in the process.
 It’s important to remember the expenses that come with pregnancy and childbirth.
 In addition, keep in mind that complications during birth can increase those costs.

 Tips for Saving Money

 - If you’re considering having a baby, it can be helpful to talk to a financial advisor first.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - One of the ways to best prepare yourself for the costs of having a baby is making a budget.
 Write a list of your most important expenses and cut out other unnecessary purchases.
 In other words, separate the needs from the wants.
 Before you know it, you’ll have a bit of leftover money.

 - Consider placing this extra money in a high-yield savings account that can help you make the most of your savings.
-These are the best savings accounts available in 2018.
+These are the best savings accounts available now.